 Other Palm Sunday Events in Historic Quito

 After enjoying the Plaza San Francisco, it would be a good idea to check out many of the other churches in Historic Quito.
-Many of them will have huge rosaries made of local roses hanging from the stone crosses in their courtyards.
+Some of the oldest will have huge rosaries made of local roses hanging from the stone crosses in their courtyards.
 Here is our recommended route:

 Plaza San Francisco